 For best results, incorporate a pre-emergent weed control herbicide into the planting area.
 Check the label instructions for the brand you choose to confirm its applicability with the groundcover you are planting.
 Applying a 2-4" heavy top mulch will greatly assist weed prevention, erosion control and increase moisture retention (if you are planting something that spreads by runners, use less mulch so the rootlets can reach the ground to re-root).

-If you'd like to reduce your frequency of watering and risk of drought damage, consider adding Horticultural Grade Terra-Sorb (AKA Super-sorb) to your soil.
-It absorbs up to 200 times its weight in water and slowly releases it.
+If you'd like to reduce your frequency of watering and risk of drought damage, consider adding Horticultural Grade Terra-Sorb (AKA Super-sorb) or any generic water absorbing crystals to your soil.
+It absorbs 300 to 400 times its weight in water and slowly releases it.
 It's non-toxic, non-hazardous to the environment, and compatible with fertilizer.
-Apply at a rate of 1 pound per 100 square feet for each 2 inches of depth by raking or tilling into the ground 2-4 inches, or you can mix 1/2 teaspoon into the soil under/around each individual plant.
+Apply at a rate of 1 pound per 100 square feet for each 2 inches of depth by raking or tilling into the ground 2-4 inches (or mix 1/2 teaspoon into the soil under/around each individual plant).

-Terra-Sorb is available at many garden supply stores and online in quantities ranging from 3 ounces to 40 pounds
+Terra-Sorb (or generic water absorbing crystals) is available at many garden supply stores and online in quantities ranging from 3 ounces to 40 pounds

 See Terra-sorb's Product Directions and Material Safety Data Sheet